genebean/piweatherrock-docs/content/en/docs/Contributing/editing-docs/_index.md

 ---
-title: "Contribution guidelines"
+title: "Editing or contributing to documentation"
-linkTitle: "Contributing"
+linkTitle: "Editing docs"
-weight: 10
+weight: 1
 description: >
   How to contribute to the docs
 ---